International Centre for Community Music

 Find out about our current research and completed projects.

-We work in collaboration with global youth music non-profit, JM International, on a project focusing on global folk music and young musicians.
+The International Centre for Community Music (ICCM) worked in collaboration with global youth music non-profit, JM International, on a 4 year research project focusing on 'Ethno', their international programme for folk, world and traditional music, aimed at young musicians (13 to 30).

 - Pedagogy and professional development